UEFA Youth League final report: Olympiacos 3-0 Milan | UEFA Youth League

 Reaction

+Sotiris Sylaidopoulos, Olympiacos coach: "Becoming European champions is very special.
+We are very proud as a club and as a team, we are very proud to be the first Greek club to be crowned European champions.
+We 100% deserve it.
+We are the only unbeaten team in the tournament, we had the best defence and probably the second best attack.

+"In the second half we were expecting Milan to be more aggressive, but I think we handled it well, and after the first five minutes we dominated the game.
+We scored three magnificent goals."

-Ignazio Abate, Milan coach: "Obviously, when you reach the final, you hope to win, but we congratulate our opponents who played a great game.
+Ignazio Abate, Milan coach: "Obviously when you reach the final you hope to win, but we congratulate our opponents; they played a great game.
 I'm happy with the path my guys have taken.
 We have been met with a very important reality.
-It was an important step in my players' growth; I am also pleased with the guys.
-Unfortunately, it went the way it did, but we are looking forward."
+It was an important step in my players' development; I'm also pleased with the guys.
+Unfortunately it went the way it did, but we're looking forward."

+Theofanis Bakoulas, Olympiacos midfielder: "It was a very difficult feat.
+In order to succeed, we had to believe a lot in ourselves and in the team.
+During all the games, during those 90 minutes, it’s faith that keeps you going and helps steer you through the difficult moments.

+[On his goal] "In the first half we wasted several opportunities and – usually in football – when you miss chances, you end up conceding.
+But we remained focused, we scored the first two goals in quick succession and then the third … it was a dream.
+I am a fan of Cristiano Ronaldo.
+I really thought about that goal of his at Juventus [for Real Madrid]."

 Mattia Malaspina, Milan midfielder: "This result hurts, but our path is not in question.
 The game didn't go our way, but we are proud of what we did today.
 We are a very united group.
 We didn't find a goal; unfortunately, it didn't come.
 I congratulate our opponents."